InnoPhaseIoT/connectedhomeip/examples/lighting-app/talaria/README.md

 FreeRTOS_sdk_3.0_master_matter/pc_tools/Download_Tool/doc/UG_Download_Tool.pdf).**

 #### Programming Factory Data
-- To generate the Factory data for application refer steps from FreeRTOS_sdk_3.0_master_matter/matter/README.md #'Generating Factory Configuraion Data'
+- To generate the Factory data for application refer steps from connectedhomeip/docs/guides/talaria/README.md #'Generating Factory Configuraion Data'
 - Once the factory data is generated (Considered that it has been generated at FreeRTOS_sdk_3.0_master_matter/data), select the path to the FreeRTOS_sdk_3.0_master_matter/data directory in "Write Files from a Directory:" field
 - Click on "Write Files" Button and wait for the data to be written successfuly
 - Press the "Reset" button to see the effect of the same

+### Programming steps for App with secureboot and non-secureboot SSBL
+- Refer to the steps from FreeRTOS_sdk/apps/ssbl_spi_ext_flash/README.md
+- Generating Facory Data steps can be referred from connectedhomeip/docs/guides/talaria/README.md #'Generating Factory Configuraion Data' section

 ## Commissioning and Controlling the device
 - Run generated chip-tool binary using following commands.
 Steps to build chip-tool is provided in FreeRTOS_sdk_3.0_master_matter/matter/README.md